niall-turbitt/e2e-mlops/README.md

     - Version 2 (Staging): RandomForestClassifier (`max_depth=8`)

-5. **Run `model-deployment` job (Continuous Deployment)**
+5. **Run `telco-churn-model-deployment` job (Continuous Deployment)**
     - Manually trigger job via UI
-        - In the Databricks workspace go to `Workflows` > `Jobs`, where the `model-deployment` job will be present.
+        - In the Databricks workspace go to `Workflows` > `Jobs`, where the `telco-churn-model-deployment` job will be present.
-        - Click into model-deployment and click ‘Run Now’.
+        - Click into telco-churn-model-deployment and click ‘Run Now’.
 Doing so will trigger the job on the specified cluster configuration.
     - Alternatively you can trigger the job using the Databricks CLI:
       - `databricks jobs run-now –job-id JOB_ID`

-    - Model deployment job steps  (`model-deployment`)
+    - Model deployment job steps  (`telco-churn-model-deployment`)
         1. Compare new “candidate model” in `stage='Staging'` versus current Production model in `stage='Production'`.
         1. Comparison criteria set through [`model_deployment.yml`](https://github.com/niall-turbitt/e2e-mlops/blob/main/conf/job_configs/model_deployment.yml)
             1. Compute predictions using both models against a specified reference dataset